Spartacist uprising

 The death toll was roughly 150–200, mostly among the insurgents.
-The most prominent deaths were those of Liebknecht and Luxemburg, who were executed extrajudicially on 15 January, almost certainly with the at least tacit approval of the MSPD-led government.
+The most prominent deaths were those of Liebknecht and Luxemburg, who were executed extrajudicially on 15 January, almost certainly with at least tacit approval of the MSPD-led government.
 The party's involvement hampered its position throughout the life of the Weimar Republic, although quashing the uprising allowed elections for the National Assembly to take place as scheduled on 19 January 1919.
 The Assembly went on to write the Weimar Constitution that created the first national German democracy.

 The uprising took its popular name from the Marxist Spartacus League (Spartakusbund), which Luxemburg and Liebknecht founded in 1914.
 When the KPD was established on 1 January 1919, the Spartacus League became part of it.
-Some historians, such as Heinrich August Winkler and Sebastian Haffner, consider the name to be misleading because the Spartacists (KPD) had not wanted, planned, or led the revolt.
+Some historians, such as Heinrich August Winkler and Sebastian Haffner, consider the name to be misleading because the Spartacists (KPD) had neither wanted, planned, nor led the revolt.